cnmiller127/README-GENERATOR/Develop/README.md

 ## Installation

-visual studio
+npm install

 ## Usage

-They run it in visual studio
+They need to install it and run it in Node.js outside of the browser.

 ## Contribution

-None
+Anyone can contribute, but contributions will be inspected and must be approved by a project leader before the changes are deployed.

 ## Testing